 If you prefer something even easier to digest, the scenario depicted in the books Prelude is similar to the movie Transcendence.

-Directed by Wally Pfister.
-With Johnny Depp, Rebecca Hall, Morgan Freeman, Cillian Murphy.
-A scientist’s drive for artificial intelligence, takes on dangerous implications when his consciousness is uploaded into one such program.
+Transcendence: Directed by Wally Pfister.
+With Johnny Depp, Rebecca Hall, Paul Bettany, Cillian Murphy.
+A scientist’s drive for artificial intelligence takes on dangerous implications when his own consciousness is uploaded into one such program.

 Physical and virtual world converging or Dual Reality